permafrozen/shell/README.md

 # shell
-desktop shell written using quick-shell
+Desktop shell written using quick-shell, intended to be used with a hyprland.

+## dependencies

+For the shell to work as intended, the following services/packages are needed:
+- upower

 ## Thanks to